ameyaphad/dynamic_roadmaps/README.md

 # Motion Planning in Dynamic Environments using Dynamic Roadmaps
 End-to-end implementation of the Dynamic Roadmaps (DRM) algorithm for motion planning in dynamic environments.
 The code utilizes the **Grapeshot API** for interaction with **PyBullet** using **OMPL**, developed by the [ELPIS Lab](https://elpislab.org/) (not publicly available).
 This project was completed as part of the **Motion Planning (RBE 550)** course at **Worcester Polytechnic Institute (WPI)**, taught by Professor Constantinos Chamzas.
+Details of the implementation and its related theory can be found in the report uploaded to this repository.

-## Features
+## Main Features
-- Implementation of the DRM algorithm for real-time path planning in dynamic environments.
+- Implementation of the DRM algorithm for real-time path planning in dynamic environments using OMPL with Python.
-- Uses OMPL's PRM planner as the base planner.
-- Integrates dynamic obstacle avoidance and roadmap updates.
-- Implements path repair using RRTConnect for disconnected roadmaps
+- Implements path repair using RRTConnect for disconnected roadmaps.
 - Utilizes PyBullet for visualization and simulation.

 ## Workflow of the Algorithm